Vampire Princess Miyu: OVA series characters

 Appearing in Episode 1, Unearthly Kyoto, he is a boy from Kyoto whom Himiko befriends.
-His girlfriend, Ryouko, was murdered by a "vampire", which he did not know was actually a Shinma, and blames himself for being unable to protect her.
-Because of his grief, he later accepts Miyu's offer to exchange their bloods, which Himiko witnesses.
+His girlfriend, Ryouko, was murdered by a "vampire", which he did not know was actually a Shinma, and he blames himself for being unable to protect her.
+Because of his grief, he later accepts Miyu's offer to exchange their blood, which Himiko witnesses.
 At the end of the episode, he is in a catatonic state; Miyu, disguised as a schoolgirl, tells a group of girls not to worry about him since he is happy now.